Netflix-Skunkworks/zerotocloud/tutorial/AsgardStandalone.md

 1. Navigate to _ELB | Elastic Load Balancer_
 2. Click "Create New Load Balancer"
 3. Choose "asgard" as the Application
+4. If you created a new VPC, select "Create 'zerotocloud' VPC ELB" under VPC
-4. Type (or select) "elb-http-public" in the "Security Group" text box
+5. Type (or select) "elb-http-public" in the "Security Group" text box
-5. Change "Health Check"’s Healthy Threshold to “5”
+6. Change "Health Check"’s Healthy Threshold to “5”
-6. Click "Create New Load Balancer"
+7. Click "Create New Load Balancer"
-7. It’ll be named "asgard--frontend"
+8. It’ll be named "asgard--frontend"

 ## Create Auto Scaling Group (ASG)